NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-Applicants must have four years of supervisory experience within the past ten years, pass both a trade exam and a business and law exam and meet financial and character requirements.
+Applicants must have four years of supervisory experience within the past ten years.
+They must also pass both a trade exam and a business and law exam, and they must meet financial and character requirements.
 A minimum $5,000 surety bond may be required, and all licenses must be renewed biennially.

 Required business insurance in Hawaii: